EmilienRamos/car-dream/README.md

 This project use [json-server](https://www.npmjs.com/package/json-server).
 So, before running Angular, **you must run** `json-server --watch db.json`.
 This will listen to `db.json` file, and allow you to make simples HTTP requests.
-This "fake API" is running on port 3000.
+This "fake API" is running on `http://localhost:3000/`.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.